Land Stewardship Project

 ROCHESTER, Minn. — Diversifying the region’s cropping systems beyond raw, export-driven commodities like corn and soybeans will require a team effort, said the farmer-presenters at the “Beyond Exports: Rebuilding Local Markets” meeting held at the Rochester International Event Center Jan.
 27. More than 125 farmers from Minnesota and Iowa gathered for the Land Stewardship Project (LSP) event, which was a follow-up to the organization’s “Bringing Small Grains Back to Minnesota” meeting in Albert Lea, Minn., a year ago.
 Besides keynote presentations given by two farmer-leaders in diversified agriculture, the meeting featured breakout sessions on economics and marketing led by six other regional farmers who are at various stages of diversifying.

-During the opening session keynote, Martin Larsen, who farms near Byron, Minn., described how grain processors, food companies, and nonprofit organizations, as well as local, state and federal government bodies, can help farmers shift out of just raising corn and soybeans for the elevator.
+During the morning session keynote, Martin Larsen, who farms near Byron, Minn., described how grain processors, food companies, and nonprofit organizations, as well as local, state and federal government bodies, can help farmers shift out of just raising corn and soybeans for the elevator.

 “Those are the pillars that hold this effort up to diversify our cropping system,” he said, adding that eaters also play a key role.
 “Consumers have a lot of power, because when you choose where you put your money, it gets us into something different.”